Can a Propane Tank Explode from Impact? (Other Situations)

 Propane tanks do not just explode

 Most people know that propane is a highly flammable gas.
 However, many people do not realize that propane tanks are designed and built to withstand a lot of impact and force.
 In fact, propane tanks are required by law to be able to withstand a direct hit from a car going 50 miles per hour.
-The reason for this is because propane is such a safe and efficient fuel source that the tanks need to be able to withstand extreme conditions.
+The reason for this is that propane is such a safe and efficient fuel source that the tanks need to be able to withstand extreme conditions.

 While it is true that propane tanks can explode if ignition is applied, it is not as common as one might think.
 In most cases, the tank will simply leak gas if it is damaged.
 If there is a large leak, the gas can ignite and cause a fire.
 However, this is not an explosion in the traditional sense of the word.